 Although medications can be beneficial to ease symptoms associated with PTSD, the danger associated with the interaction and the long-term use of these drugs can be as dangerous as walking in a landmine field.
 According to Prescription Drugs, "some drug interactions [can] be deadly."
 Also, medications, supplements, alcohol, and even some foods can be unsafe.
 Medication is even more dangerous.
 When two or more medications that have "similar properties" are taken together, their side effects are magnified.
 Dangerous medication interactions are not limited to prescription medications.
-Numerous over the counter medications such as Tylenol if taken in conjunction with prescription medications and prescribed medications are not the only potential risk, but also the combination of medications and alcohol.
+Numerous over the counter medications such as Tylenol if taken in conjunction with prescription medications can turn deadly ("Prescription Drugs").
+The combination of over the counter medications and prescribed medications are not the only potential risk, but also the combination of medications and alcohol.
 According to Dr. Daniel K. Hall-Flavin, the combination of some anti-depressant medications with alcohol "can cause a dangerous spike in blood pressure" resulting in precarious reactions, such as stroke.